Enell261/Python-Projects/Hangman game/README.md

 I wanted to play around with python's GUI package Tinkter to get user input and use it in the game.
+This is an interactive, playable skeleton of what the game would look like.
+I just wanted the tinkter practice